-Value system continues to include the Intel Core i3-4130T Haswell processor, which uses the HD4400 series GPU.
+Value system now includes the Intel Core i3 6100 Skylake processor, which uses the HD 530 series GPU.

 Silverstone case, Intel Core i3 processor, fast solid state drive and completely silent power supply will guarantee that you cannot go wrong with the value system.